On the Betti numbers of compact holomorphic symplectic orbifolds of dimension four: Examples of primitively symplectic orbifolds of dimension 4

 Since $\theta=\id$, the resolution in codimension 2 considered by Fujiki in \cite[Section 7]{Fujiki} corresponds to $S^{[2]}/H\rightarrow (S\times S)/G$, where $S^{[2]}$ is the Hilbert scheme of 2 points on $S$ and $H$ the induced automorphisms group.
 That is $Y_{K3}(D_3)=S^{[2]}/H$.

 To determine the singularities of $Y_{K3}(D_3)$, we start by computing the singularities of $S/H$.
-As there is no fixed point of $S$ by the entire group $H$, by classification of the finite subgroups of $\SL(2,\C)$, we know that the singularities of $S/H$ can only be of type $A_2$ or $A_3$ (that is analytically equivalent to $\C^4/K$, with $K$ a cyclic group of order 2 or 3).
-We denote by $N_3$ (resp. $N_2$) the number of singularities of $S/H$ of type $A_3$ (resp. $A_2$).
-Then the integers $N_3$ and $N_2$ can be computed by Riemann--Roch (a direct computation is also possible, but is more technical).
+As there is no fixed point of $S$ by the entire group $H$, by classification of the finite subgroups of $\SL(2,\C)$, we know that the singularities of $S/H$ can only be of type $A_1$ or $A_2$.
+We denote by $N_2$ (resp. $N_1$) the number of singularities of $S/H$ of type $A_2$ (resp. $A_1$).
+Then the integers $N_2$ and $N_1$ can be computed by Riemann--Roch (a direct computation is also possible, but is more technical).
 We apply Theorem \ref{thm:RR} to $S/H$ and the V-bundles $\mathcal{O}_{S/H}$, $\Omega_{S/H}^{[1]}$.
 We obtain respectively:

 and

 Finally, Theorem \ref{cara} provides: